-Brésil, Sao Luis.
-Prison pour mineurs.
-Photo by Odile Meylan © Terre des Hommes Lausanne
+Photo by Will Baxter – Burundi © Terre des Hommes Lausanne

-Justice for children still remains a sensitive or a “hidden” issue from the public sphere.
-When the issue is addressed in public debates, the tendency is very much that of considering a “delinquent” child as criminal and an adult first and foremost, and less as a child.
-Simplistic solutions such as detention are still seen as an automatic “best solution”, applied without duly exploring alternatives.
-Detention is even applied to undocumented migrant children who have not committed specific criminal offences, but just crossed borders undocumented.
-Today, we know that the “punitive” approach does not bring neither short nor long-term societal solutions.
-And generally adds on violations of the rights of the child in conflict with the law.
+Justice for children still remains a sensitive or a hidden issue from the public sphere.
+When the issue is addressed in public debates simplistic solutions, such as detention, are still seen as the automatic best solution, usually applied without duly exploring alternatives.
+Today, we know that the punitive approach does not bring neither short nor long-term societal solutions, but generally violates the rights of the child in conflict with the law.

 More than 1 million children are imprisoned worldwide.
 (Unicef)

 Restorative Juvenile Justice is about an educational, psycho-social and reintegration approach to justice.
 It is an approach that gives children the opportunity to reintegrate in society rather than placing them in detention.
 Restorative juvenile justice therefore favours solutions that repair damage, reconcile the parties involved, place responsibility on youth and restore harmony in the community.

 Our interventions aim to:

 - Assist children in conflict with the law

 - Train judiciary and authorities

 - Promote alternatives to detention

 Terre des Hommes is a driving force for the introduction of justice systems in Latin America that are based on the best interests of children and their communities.
 We advocate for alternative measures of punishment and use education and vocational training to reintegrate young people into society and to give them a future outside of crime.